JahanaviMS/jahanavims.github.io/README.md

 - Automated data preparation using Power Query and SQL, reducing manual effort by 30% and improving reporting turnaround time.
 - Built KPI and root cause analysis dashboards that reduced AIR rates by 2%, driving down warranty costs and improving customer satisfaction.
 - Developed logistics and inventory dashboards for APAC, accelerating decision-making and improving shipment tracking efficiency.
 - Configured Power BI Service (RLS, dataflows, gateways, scheduled refresh) and authored SOPs, improving BI adoption and efficiency by 25%.

-### Independent Consultant — Data Analytics
-Feb 2023 – Present | Remote

-- Delivered dashboards across banking, HR, procurement, and retail domains, improving reporting accuracy and decision-making.
-- Automated refresh pipelines and optimized data models, saving up to 40 percent manual reporting hours.
-- Built practice projects including E-commerce Sales, Risk and Transaction Dashboards, and Procurement Spend Analysis.

-### PwC Virtual Internship — Data Analytics (via Forage)
-Mar 2025 – Remote

-- Designed Power BI dashboards for Churn Analysis, Call Centre KPIs, and Diversity and Inclusion.
-- Applied drill-throughs, filters, and data storytelling techniques to deliver business-ready insights.
+- -	Conducted client training and created SOPs that increased BI adoption by 25%.

 ## # Power BI Projects Portfolio